What Munich's startup ecosystem has to offer

 5 Study of European ICT Hubs, European Commission, 2014.

 9 munich-startup.de is part of the "Entrepreneurship Strategy Munich", a cooperative venture backed by the City of Munich, the Chamber of Commerce and Industry for Munich and Upper Bavaria, the higher education association 4Entrepreneurship and other stakeholders in the Munich startup community.
-See the Munich Annual Economic Report 2017, p.
-20.
+For current facts and figures about Munich startups please visit the Munich Startup Insights section.